 New changes to Michigan Teen Driving Law

-House Bill 4493 will improve MI GDL law to improve teen driving safety.
+House Bill 4493 will improve Michigan Graduated Drivers License law to improve teen driving safety.

-- This section limits the GDL level, two drivers, from having more than one non-family member passenger under age 21.
+- The law limits the GDL level, two drivers, from having more than one non-family member passenger under age 21.
 Immediate family members are exempt, as well as travel to and from school and school-sanctioned events.
 The risk of death increases 158 percent with two passengers and 207 percent with three or more passengers.
 Before this plan, Michigan was one of only eight states without a GDL passenger limit.

 - Restrict GDL level 2 night driving starting at 10:00 to 5 a.m. with exceptions for driving to and from work.
 This rule changes driving hours; it is not a curfew.
 Night driving between 9 p.m. and 1 a.m., and the hours driving to and from school are the deadliest for inexperienced drivers.

 Reasons for passing the House bill is according to the National Traffic Safety Administration: